uchicago-library/operacat-digital-collection/README.md

 1. git clone https://github.com/uchicago-library/operacat/
 2. create file locals.py in operacat/operacat/settings/ directory
 3. generate a secret key
-4. add the followiing configuration definition to new locals.py file

 TIP: to generate a new secret key open a python interpreter shell and run the code below.
 You can copy the output generated and paste it as the value of your SECRET_KEY variable.